 All children are provided with the opportunity to reach their full potential.
-Some, however, may require Individual Education Plans (IEP) and so receive extra resources.
+Some, however, may require Documented Plans (formerly titled IEPs) and thus receive extra resources.
 These students work on modified plans.

-Curriculum Adjustment Plans (CAP) are also developed and written by the classroom teacher either for specific individual students who do not meet normal disability criteria, ut who benefit from a programme tailored to their needs.
-Also, gan be met through CAP development and implementation. group education plans
+Curriculum Adjustment Plans (CAP) are also developed and written by the classroom teacher either for specific individual students who do not meet normal disability criteria, but who benefit from a programme tailored to their needs.
+Also, group education plans can be met through CAP development and implementation.